makhidkarun/traveller_pyroute/readme.md

 The default values used for the program are scaled for the standards set by the Traveller world generation used in the T5 Second Survey, and by extension, the values used by most of the Traveller world generation systems.
 The parameters are present to allow generating routes in areas where the worlds don't conform to Imperial standards.

-``borders`` select the algorithm used to draw the borders between various allegiances. `none` sets no borders on the map. `range` (the default) uses the border generation from the nroute.c code.
-This is a quick border generation system, but can generate odd borders where empires overlap. `allygen` is based upon the [allygen](http://dotclue.org/t20/) code created by J. Greely.
-This is a more comprehensive border generation system, which produced better, but not perfect borders.
+``borders`` select the algorithm used to draw the borders between various allegiances. `none` sets no borders on the map. `range` (the default) uses the border generation from the nroute.c code. `allygen` is based upon the [allygen](http://dotclue.org/t20/) code created by J. Greely. `erode` is based upon the border system from [TravellerMap](http://travellermap.com/borders/doc.htm).

+``ally-match`` determine how the more detailed T5 allegiance codes are either grouped or separated to determine where borders are drawn.

 The ``min-btn`` argument sets the minimum BTN, trade levels between worlds.
 Worlds where the calculated trade between two worlds is below this threshold are ignored.
 This serves as an optimization to avoid calculating trade between two worlds which won't add much to the overall trade.
 The default value (13) works well for the Imperium, but for areas where worlds are less populous, or have lower TLs overall, setting this lower allow generating more routes.